vinayakjaas/exospherehost/README.md

 Developers can define their own clusters using our cluster api, which supports cluster creation, deletion, status, logs and other operations.
 Currently we are supporting cluster creation through `YML` files or our APIs and SDKs.

 ### Orbit
-Orbit is the core compute platfrom capable of managing the lifecycle of satellites and clusters optimally across multiple computes including GPUs, CPUs, and other hardware.
+Orbit is the core compute platform capable of managing the lifecycle of satellites and clusters optimally across multiple computes including GPUs, CPUs, and other hardware.
 Further allowing developers to write their own satellites and plug-in with our core exosphere platform.

 ## Example
 Here is an example of using our cluster api to create a satellite cluster to get structured json from PDF files of quaterly financial reports.
 The workflow in the image could be represented as the `YML` file below.